 Students are required to enroll in a 2 credit hour course after successfully completing the qualifying examination, XXX-767; Dissertation Residency Credit.
-They will be charged at the in-state tuition rate plus mandatory fees.
+The Graduate School will provide a scholarship for the out-of-state portion of the (2) credit hours associated with a 767 course and the student will only be responsible for the in-state tuition rate plus mandatory fees.
 Students must remain continuously enrolled in this course every fall and spring semester until they have completed and defended the dissertation.
 This will constitute full-time enrollment.
-Students are required to complete two semesters of 767 before they can graduate.
-Continuous enrollment in 767 will also apply to students whose programs of study or certification standards require an extended practicum or field experience.
+Students are required to complete a minimum of two semesters of 767 before they can graduate.